‘If I had to choose between betraying my country and betraying my friend, I hope I should have the guts to betray my country’ E.M. Forster

 Approximately 1 hour 50 minutes including an interval

-Performance contains smoking on stage
+Performance contains haze and smoking on stage

 Tuesday - Saturday, 7.30pm